 A: Our service department offers on-site service where we will send one of our technicians to your facility to repair eldec generators.
 We would prefer, however, that you send your Generator to our facility in Auburn Hills, MI for our technicians to examine the machine and perform any necessary repairs.
 Read More >>

-Q: Do you offer spare parts?
+Q: Do you offer operator training for induction heating systems?

 A: Yes.
 Getting a new employee up to speed can be a challenge.
 That’s why eldec LLC offers training for induction heating system operation for individuals and small groups.

 Q: What information do you need from me in order to provide a quote for a heating system?